Paris, Honestly: The 2026 Luxury Family Guide to Wonder Without the Spiral

 Paris rewards people who leave room for the city to happen.
 Trying to "do Paris" in three days will make you hate Paris.
 Let Paris do you.
 Gently.
 Preferably with butter.

-The ideal Paris day looks like this:
+The ideal Paris day with kids looks like this:

 One big moment.